-Vismodegib (Erivedge) and sonidegib (Odomzo) are targeted drugs that can be used to treat some advanced or recurrent basal cell skin cancers.
+These targeted drugs can be used to treat some advanced or recurrent basal cell skin cancers (BCCs).
+Examples include:

-It’s very rare for basal cell cancers to reach an advanced stage, but if they do, these cancers can be hard to treat.
-Most basal cell cancers have mutations (changes) in genes that are part of a cell signaling pathway called hedgehog.
+It’s very rare for BCCs to reach an advanced stage, but if they do, these cancers can be hard to treat.
+In most BCCs, the cells have mutations (changes) in genes that are part of a cell signaling pathway called hedgehog.
 (Cell signaling pathways are how a cell gives instructions from one part of the cell to another, or to other cells.)
-The hedgehog pathway is crucial for the development of the embryo and fetus and is important in some adult cells, but it can be overactive in basal cell cancer cells, helping them grow.
+The hedgehog pathway is crucial for the development of the embryo and fetus and is important in some adult cells, but it can be overactive in BCC cells, helping them grow.
 These drugs target a protein in this pathway.

 Side effects can include muscle spasms, joint pain, hair loss, fatigue, problems with taste, poor appetite and weight loss, nausea and vomiting, itchy skin, diarrhea, and constipation.
 These drugs can also cause women to stop having their periods.

-Because the hedgehog pathway affects fetal development, these drugs should not be taken by women who are pregnant or could become pregnant.
-It is not known if they could harm the fetus if taken by a male partner.
+Because the hedgehog pathway affects fetal development, these drugs should not be taken if someone is pregnant or could become pregnant.
+It is not known if these drugs could harm the fetus if taken by a male partner.
 Anyone taking these drugs should use reliable birth control during and for some time after treatment.